Trivadis/plsql-formatter-settings/sqlcl/README.md

-                  xml=embedded uses advanced settings defined in format.js arbori=<file>   path to the file containing the Arbori program for custom format settings arbori=default uses default Arbori program included in sqlcl
+                  xml=embedded uses advanced settings defined in format.js arbori=<file>   path to the file containing the Arbori program for custom format settings arbori=default uses default Arbori program included in sqlcl ignore=<file>   path to the file containing file patterns to ignore.
+Patterns are defined per line.
+Each line represent a glob pattern.
+Empty lines and lines starting with a hash sign (#) are ignored.
 ```

 ## Register Script `format.js` as SQLcl Command `tvdformat`